 Rumors said the discussion turned into an altercation.
 Out of anger, Śakti Muni cursed the king and his troupes to turn into monsters - instantly - for the monstrosity they spread on the peaceful range.
 That did happen but the king, having turned into a monster, killed Śakti Muni and his team.
 That is what monsters do.

 Stories being symbolic, they gloss over the details. Śakti Muni must have questioned the savages for their abhorrent behavior.
-The righteous duty of a saint is to confront the injustice - at the first opportunity.
+The righteous duty of a saint leader is to confront the injustice.
 And the king was anyway a monster!

 The news spread like a wildfire.
 Some saw it at the face-value - a sudden rush of blood that went off the handle.
 Others saw a deeper message of stars being misaligned.
 Many thought, it was a bigger conspiracy.
 Yes, conspiracy theorists existed even back then!
 One version claimed Kalmashapada was instigated by Vishwamitra - another saint of the same stature as Vaśiṣṭha - one of the seven Bramhrishies.
 No one knows the truth though Parāśara is said to have acknowledged this later in Vishnu Purana.